Importance of Repositioning to Prevent Pressure Sores

 Your body cells around that area become irritated and starts to itch and become a little swollen.
 That is the beginning of a progressive – and often swift – slide into skin damage, blood poisoning and internal organs exposure.
 Many times causing or increasing a disability or even death!

-All that is preventable, if the simple – but not always easy – practice of constant body re-positioning is encouraged and faithfully practiced by all concerned.
+All that is preventable, if the simple – but not always easy – practice of constant body re-positioning is encouraged and faithfully practised by all concerned.

 Here are a few tips to help you give the most care and attention to those body parts at risk of pressure sores, as you re-position, in the course of the day: